Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 ![](https://i.postimg.cc/26RQSWZV/Screenshot-2023-11-24-at-11-15-00-PM.png)

-## Recap 👋
+## Recap 🎉

-**If you feel like traditional CMS is too rigid for the project you're handling and puts too many constraints on you**, then headless CMS might be the way to go.
-While headless CMS is beneficial for developers especially for rapid development.
-It might not be needed for small websites with few pages.
+If you feel like traditional CMS is too rigid for the project & you need decoupled architecture for serving accross multiple platform, then headless CMS might be the way to go.
+While headless CMS is beneficial for developers it might not be needed for small websites with few pages & only need simple publish functionality.
 Using a traditional CMS for smaller projects is faster and more effective.
-Remember, all tools cannot solve all problems, always make sure to use right tools on the right place.
+Remember, each tools cannot solve all problems, always make sure to use right tools on the right place.